codahale/grump/README.md

 #### A Non-Recipient Attempts To Modify A Message

-A more crafty attacker may attempt to modify a message.
+A more crafty attacker may attempt to modify an existing message.

+If they modify the header, either by adding junk recipients or by removing valid recipients, the resulting message will be considered invalid when the first packet fails to decrypt due to the SHA-512 hash of the header being different.

 If they modify either the nonce or the ciphertext of a packet in the message, ChaCha20Poly1305 will fail to authenticate and decryption will halt.

-If they duplicate a packet or modify the order of the packets, the Ed25519 signature will fail to verify and decryption will halt.
+If they duplicate a packet or modify the order of the packets, the SHA-512 hash will change and that packet and all following packets will fail to decrypt.

+Finally, the Ed25519 signature will fail to verify if any non-signature bytes in the message change.

 #### A Recipient Attempts To Modify A Message